“Melchizedek: Our Model for Ministry”

 Vs 25 Christ lives to make intercession for us; Vs 26-27 a high priest, holy, innocent, unstained, … and exalted above the heavens, who 27has no need … to offer sacrifices daily, for his own sins and for those of the people, since he once for all offered up himself. & 28 Christ is a son made perfect for ever.

-Galatians 3:24 The Law [including the entire legal ceremonial atonement system] is a tutor to teach us we need GRACE: Gods Riches At Christ Expense which required the administration of another type of priesthood, which God instituted in and through Christ after the order of Melchizedek!
+Galatians 3:24 The Law is a tutor to teach us we need GRACE: Gods Riches At Christ Expense which required the administration of another type of priesthood, which God instituted in and through Christ after the order of Melchizedek!

 Melchizedek ministry foretells Christ